 Cost and current status?

-Scoping and preliminary analysis have been completed to assess demand and identify charging opportunities on public land in Port Phillip.
+Scoping and preliminary analysis have been completed to assess demand and identify charging opportunities on public land.